-Public policy and governance students from StFX had the opportunity to experience their studies firsthand when they travelled to Halifax Nov.
-8, 2019 to meet and engage with provincial politicians and policymakers.
+Public Policy and Governance (PGOV) students from StFX had the opportunity to experience their studies firsthand when they travelled to Halifax, November 8, 2019 to meet and engage with provincial politicians and policymakers.

 Minister Delorey arranged meetings for the students with officials in several departments, including finance, executive council, health, and environment.

-He says the experience also gave the students the chance to ask relevant and timely questions on issues and themes they’re currently studying.
+He said the experience also gave the students the chance to ask relevant and timely questions on issues and themes they’re currently studying.

 “The trip was a really meaningful opportunity to witness firsthand potential career opportunities and paths I can follow with my undergraduate degree in public policy.
-It opened my eyes to the broad scope of work within the government and bureaucracy and the possibility I have to work in a position and department that I feel extremely passionate about,” says second year public policy and governance student Chloe Walker from Ottawa, ON.
+It opened my eyes to the broad scope of work within the government and bureaucracy and the possibility I have to work in a position and department that I feel extremely passionate about,” said second-year PGOV student Chloe Walker from Ottawa, ON.

 “A few highlights for me were definitely meeting with the Ministry of the Environment and connecting with my fellow classmates.
 I left the trip feeling excited about my future as a graduate from StFX’s public policy program and a clearer understanding of how I will apply my knowledge from StFX to life beyond the classroom.
 Special thanks to both Professor Kikkert and Professor (Adam) Lajeunesse, as well as Minister Delorey and all the others we met for making this experiential learning opportunity possible.”

-Hannah Peters of Herring Cove, NS, a third year student in public policy and governance, agreed the field trip was an excellent experience.
+Hannah Peters of Herring Cove, NS, a third-year PGOV student, agreed the field trip was an excellent experience.

 “We had lunch with Minister Randy Delorey.
 It was interesting to sit down and talk to him about various issues, and his background on how he became the Minister of Health.
 It was intriguing to hear the different experiences and education of individuals in the policymaking fields in the departments.”